 Achilles tendon tear or rupture is a serious injury.
-We obtained a $300,000 settlement for a client who fell on a stairway and tore his Achilles tendon requiring surgery.
+We obtained a $300,000 settlement (the entire insurance policy) for a client who fell on a stairway and tore his Achilles tendon requiring surgery.

 The Achilles tendon is the strongest and thickest tendon in the body.
 A tendon is tough fibrous connective tissue which attaches muscle to bone and acts to move the bone or structure.